 He says: “We have very exacting requirements when it comes to SDN and the IXPs.
 NoviFlow clearly demonstrated capability and commitment to very high-performance software-defined networking and because of that we’re innovating the future architecture of Internet Exchange Points with them.”

 Software-defined networking does for networking what virtualisation did for servers.
 SDN separates network hardware from the controlling software.
-This means switches and routers can be reconfigured and orchestrated just like virtual servers.
+This means Citylink engineers can reconfigure and orchestrate switches and routers just like virtual servers.
 Managing a network becomes flexible and dynamic.

 Bringing SDN technology into internet exchanges makes them more secure and stable.
 Behaviour is fully predictable and they comply better with all the current best practice recommendations.